Smail98/TutorialRepository/HowTheInternetWorks.md

 IP-  is the principal communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.

 Top Level Domain(TLD)- one of the domains at the highest level in the hierarchical Domain Name System of the Internet.
+It has a direct connection to ICAN